vdeconinck/SMPTE-EBU-TimecodeGenerator-ESP32/README.md

-# SMPTE EB linear time cod generator.
+# SMPTE EBU linear time code generator.

 ESP32 based SMPTE/EBU timecode generator, with NTP slaving, for Leitch and similar studio/broadcast clocks.

 ## Background

 So we have a few  Leitch Illuminated 12 Inch SMPTE Timecode Analog Broadcast Studio Clocks and its more modern digital, 19" rack sized variant.
-The each take a typical studio time signal; a SMPTE/EBU style 'audio' signal (4V p.p., baud, 80 bits, 2400Hz/4800hz FM modulated sequences of 80 bits).
+Each take a typical studio time signal; a SMPTE/EBU style 'audio' signal (4V p.p., baud, 80 bits, 2400Hz/4800hz FM modulated sequences of 80 bits).

 ![analog studio clock](/images/analog.png) ![digital studio clock](/images/digital.jpg)

-These are then connected to some ESP32's that pick up the time from the office its NTP serves; and provide these to the clocks.
+These are then connected to some ESP32's that pick up the time from the office NTP servers; and provide these to the clocks.

 It runs a small website to allow for a fiddle factor.
 E.g. to make sure people make their train.

 ## Timezone suport

-Use is made of the Espressif build in time zone support.
+Use is made of the Espressif built-in time zone support.
 A more complete list of TZ specifiers can be found at https://ftp.fau.de/aminet/util/time/tzinfo.txt and https://gist.github.com/alwynallan/24d96091655391107939

 ## Hardware

 On the back of all clocks is a typical red/black two wire spring terminal.
-This is internally wired to a 2x6 IDC connector; pin 1 and 2.
+This is internally wired to a 2x6 (or 2x5) IDC connector; pin 1 and 2.
 It turns out that pin 3 and 4 contain a nice 5V voltage.
 All in all these 4 wires are used to wire up the ESP32 (Wemos) boards.

 It has been reported that some Leitch ADC-5100 directly accept the 3v3 pulse signal from the ESP32 (see https://github.com/dirkx/SMPTE-EBU-TimecodeGenerator-ESP32/issues/9#issue-1230780644).